 Recruitment, Retention, Other Business Needs or Geographic Adjustments

-The Employer may authorize more than the step increases specified in Subsections A and B, above, when there are recruitment, retention, or other business needs, as well as when an employee’s promotion requires a change of residence to another geographic area to be within a reasonable commuting distance of the new place of work.
+During the life of this Agreement, the Employer may, at any time, authorize more than the step increases specified in Subsections A and B, above, when there are recruitment, retention, or other business needs, as well as when an employee’s promotion requires a change of residence to another geographic area to be within a reasonable commuting distance of the new place of work.
 Such an increase may not result in a salary greater than the range maximum.

 40.9 Salary Adjustments

-The Employer may increase an employee’s step within the salary range to address issues related to recruitment, retention or other business needs.
+During the life of the Agreement the Employer may, at any time, increase an employee’s step within the salary range to address issues related to recruitment, retention or other business needs.
 Such an increase may not result in a salary greater than the range maximum.

 40.10 Demotion

 An employee who voluntarily demotes to another position with a lower salary range maximum will be placed in the new range at a salary equal to their previous base salary.
-If the previous base salary exceeds the new range, the employee’s base salary will be set equal to the new range maximum.
+If the previous base salary exceeds the new range, the employee’s base salary will be set equal to the new range maximum, including Step M.

 40.11 Transfer

-A transfer is defined as an employee-initiated move of an employee from one position to another position within the University in the same class or a different class with the same salary range maximum.
+A transfer is defined as an employee-initiated move of an employee from one position to another position within the Employer in the same class or a different class with the same salary range maximum.
 Transferred employees will retain their current base salary.

 40.12 Reassignment

-Reassignment is defined as an employer–initiated move of an employee within the University from one position to another in the same class or a different class with the same salary range maximum.
+Reassignment is defined as an employer–initiated move of an employee within the Employer from one position to another in the same class or a different class with the same salary range maximum.
 Upon reassignment, an employee retains their current base salary.

 40.13 Reversion